PRINCE2® Foundation Package

 Upon completion project management courses you can apply to gain your PDU points.

-The PRINCE2® Licensed Affiliate logo is a trade mark of AXELOS Limited, used under permission of AXELOS Limited.
+The PRINCE2® Licensed Affiliate logo is a trademark of AXELOS Limited, used under permission of AXELOS Limited.
 All rights reserved.

 What content does the e-Learning cover?